Raiders of the Lost Horcrux:

 Arcturus Black, the Head of the family, may have simply chosen to live with his married — and childless — daughter Lucretia, leaving the family home to his son, Orion, and his growing family, since Orion’s branch of the family would inherit it eventually, and the boys could then be brought up in the Black family’s primary London residence.

 Particularly if Arcturus had been widowed by that time.
 It should be noted that nowhere in what we have of the Black family tapestry sketch has any member of the family ever embarked upon a second marriage.
-It is possible that among the most narrowly pureblooded circles such a practice would be frowned upon, due to an extreme shortage of eligible prospective marriage partners already.
+It is possible that among the most narrowly pureblooded circles such a practice would be frowned upon, due to the extreme shortage of eligible prospective marriage partners already.
 It should also be noted that a fairly high number of the Black family in every generation appear to have remained unwed.
 A lack of eligible potential partners is probably the cause of this as well.

 I’ll have to say that in Arcturus’s place, given the choice of living with a childless (or possibly even widowed) daughter and the shrieking Walburga and her two screaming infants, I certainly know which residence I would choose.